dart-lang/language/working/augmentations/feature-specification.md

 extensions can't be augmented. *Doing so wouldn't accomplish anything anyway.
 Just make two separate unnamed extensions.*

+Also note that an augmentation of an extension can't specify an `on` clause.
+It always uses the same `on` clause as the introductory declaration.

 ## Static semantics

 ### Augmentation context